 Please note that the following article does not constitute legal advice.
 For information on how the GDPR affects you specifically, consult your legal counsel.

-The EU’s General Data Protection Regulation (GDPR), which came into effect on May 25, 2018, is a data protection law designed to strengthen data protections and give more control to EU residents and citizens over their personal data.
+The European Union’s (EU) General Data Protection Regulation (GDPR), which came into effect on May 25, 2018, is a data protection law designed to strengthen data protections and give EU residents and citizens more control over their personal data regardless of what business accesses that data.

-All businesses that are based in the EU or process the data of EU residents and citizens are impacted by the GDPR.
-These businesses are referred to as data controllers and are responsible for ensuring compliance with the GDPR.
+All businesses that are based in the EU, that collect and use the data of EU residents and citizens, or that process data of EU residents and citizens are impacted by the GDPR.

 If you are a data controller, you should be aware of the following aspects of the GDPR: